jrduncan831/ai_environments_at_tacc/docs/getting_starting_section/How to Install Conda.rst

 Lets Install PyTorch
 --------------------
-Now that we have Conda installed, lets try installing PyTorch
+Now that we have Conda installed, let's try installing PyTorch.

 **Step 1.
 Create a Conda Enviornment**